HL7/hl7webmaster.github.io/README.md

 The components directory contains your Vue.js components.
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

+### `content`

+Empower your Nuxt application with `@nuxt/content` module where you can write in a `content/` directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a **Git-based Headless CMS**.

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/directory-structure/content).

 ### `layouts`